Skip to content

 Healthy fats in moderate amounts: olive oil, avocado in small portions, nuts and seeds in small servings.
 Because GLP-1 medications slow gastric emptying, very high-fat meals can sit heavy and worsen nausea for some people.
 Moderate fat is the sweet spot.

 Fluids and electrolytes: this is hugely underrated.
 Dehydration amplifies side effects like nausea, fatigue, and constipation.
-Drink water first thing in the morning, a full glass with each meal, and add electrolytes if you are struggling to drink enough.
-GLP-1s can reduce your sense of thirst along with your appetite, so you may need to be intentional about this.
+Drink water first thing in the morning, a full glass between meals, and add electrolytes if you are struggling to drink enough.
+GLP-1s blunt both hunger and thirst signaling so it is important to be intentional about intake.

 Foods to Limit on GLP-1 Medications

-These are not “bad foods,” but they commonly make GLP-1 side effects worse.
+These are not foods you can’t eat, but they are the most common triggers for worsening GLP-1 side effects.
 If you are dealing with nausea, bloating, or reflux, reducing these can help significantly.
+Most side effects are dose-dependent and improve over time as your body adapts.

 The good news is that most of what to eat on Ozempic or any GLP-1 medication is just real, whole food.
 If you have been following a whole-foods approach for any length of time, this will feel familiar.
 The main adjustment is portion awareness and putting protein first at every meal.